Pradeep Sangwan: Career

-Sangwan was the first U-19 pick at the inaugural IPL draft, and was bought by the Delhi Daredevils.
-He was picked up by Kolkata Knight Riders in the 4th Season of IPL (2011).
-In January 2018, he was bought by the Mumbai Indians in the at a sum of 1.5 crores 2018 IPL auction.
-In February 2022, he was bought by the Gujarat Titans in the auction for the 2022 Indian Premier League tournament.
+Sangwan was the first under-19 pick at the inaugural Indian Premier League draft, and was bought by the Delhi Daredevils.
+He was signed by Kolkata Knight Riders for the 2011 season and in January 2018 was bought by Mumbai Indians.
+In February 2022, he was bought by Gujarat Titans in the auction.

-Ranji Trophy

-In his debut season of the Ranji trophy for Delhi in 2007–08, Sangwan took 33 wickets at an average of 19.24 and also scored 122 runs at an average of 20.33.
-He took 9 wickets in the final against Uttar Pradesh.

 Doping

-Pradeep Sangwan tested positive in a random dope test conducted during the 2013 IPL season.
-His 'A' samples reportedly showed presence of banned substances.
+Sangwan tested positive in a random dope test conducted during the 2013 IPL season.
+His A sample reportedly showed the presence of banned substances.